itspriddle/josh.fail/_posts/2022-06-16-somehow-i-manage-everyone-wants-to-sell-you-something.md

    geofencing.
 2. Catherine has reaching out a 2nd time to see if I need help with bottlenecks, to turn time into dollars.
-3. Jack has reached out for the 4th time and make my email marketing dreams come true.
+3. Jack has reached out for the 4th time and wants to make my email marketing dreams come true.
 4. Nancy reached out on Friday because I'm leaving a huge opportunity on the table with my website.
 I expect her follow up this coming Friday.
 5. John reached out for the 4th time to schedule a meeting to tell me about